 Future, Sex, Computers by The Polish Ambassador

 If you happen to catch him performing live, the first thing you’ll probably notice about The Polish Ambassador is his odd choice in onstage attire.
-Donning a yellow and white ski suit and a pair of dark tinted aviators, the Oakland artist is hard to miss.
+Donning a yellow and white ski suit and a pair of dark-tinted aviators, the Oakland artist is hard to miss.
 That’s true, of course, until he starts the set.
 At that point, he might as well be hiding behind a silk curtain: you won’t be paying attention to anything but the music.
 Intricate and full of deep colors, The Polish Ambassador (aka David Sugalski) is determined to craft a soundscape more picturesque than any of his contemporaries.
-Transcending mood and genre, he exhibits his artist prowess to the fullest with his new full-length release Future, Sex, Computers.
+Transcending mood and genre, he exhibits his artistic prowess to the fullest with his new full-length release Future, Sex, Computers.

 In a genre where the status quo is to crank the low-end, the opener, “Quantum Peeps,” sounds less like a bass blast and more like a flurry of beeps.
-Glitch, electro, hip-hop and funk all get play here, but instead of sounding like a messy collage, Sugalski finds away to make it all work.
+Glitch, electro, hip-hop, and funk all get play here, but instead of sounding like a messy collage, Sugalski finds away to make it all work.
 This is pure head-nod stuff, but by the time he gets to “Save, Develop, Protect” a searing emotional quality starts to shine through.
 A lot of that comes from purely from his musicianship.
-Sugalski is a master of composition, and where some of his peers would be content with knob twiddling, he pushes for something more in his progressions.
+Sugalski is a master of composition, and where some of his peers would be content with knob-twiddling, he pushes for something more in his progressions.